neilmangan/nifty-trademark-info/README.md

 The next signficant step in the Canadian trademark process will be for the Canadian Intellectual Property Office to advertise the Nifty trademark, at which point other trademark holders and members of the public can file a formal opposition to registration of Dapper Labs Inc's trademark of "Nifty". **If Dapper Labs Inc. does not withdraw its application, if no opposition is filed, or if opposition is filed without success, it can be expected that Dapper Labs Inc. will obtain a trademark "Nifty" within Canada.**

-**Why is a Canadian trademark for Nifty a bad thing?**
+## Why is a Canadian trademark for Nifty a bad thing?
 Once a trademark for "Nifty" is granted to Dapper Labs Inc., it will need to police use of the word "Nifty" within Canada for any commercial purpose related to the categories of products and services identified.

 This will have a significant impact on the NFT and blockchain communities within Canada, and for commercial NFT services in other countries that provide services in Canada (which can be difficult to limit given the decentralized nature of the underlying blockchain technology).

+## Theft of a Community Good
+Given the small size and technical nature of the NFT and blockchain communities, there is a real risk that trademark examiners in Canada, the United States and other jurisdictions will fail to understand that the word "Nifty" is a ubiquitous term within the digital asset marketplace.
+It is not distinctive and is utilitarian in nature.

+Granting a trademark for the word "Nifty" alone - and without further commercial context (such as the trademark registered for 'Nifty Gateway') - will a chilling effect on commercial activity within the community and result in the theft of a common good.

 _Page last updated March 19, 2021.
-Spot any errors, missing information or something out of date?
+Spot any errors?
+Missing information?
+Something out of date?
 Please submit suggested revisions via Github._